Make more money, make more money, make more money.

 Between a sales team, the average sales cycle gives them something to aim for when they’re engaging with customers.
 It’s a benchmark that doesn’t need to be strictly adhered to but deserves a quick glance.
 Your average sales cycle also forms the basis for future sales pipeline activities.

 With a clear understanding of the length of time it takes to complete a sale, you can accurately forecast immediate revenue in your pipeline which is a key component for your team’s sales pipeline strategy.
+Incorporating the best sales tools can further optimise your sales process and improve cycle times.

 • How much money can we expect to make in the immediate future?